From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Introduction

 \subsubsection{New insights on learning behavior}

-Our results allow to now quantify the objects of interest and revisit the two motivating questions.
-How do the dissimilarities between the available contexts $x_1,\ldots,x_n$ and $x_0$ affect performance?
-What levels of performance can be achieved as a function of the data at hand, and how many samples are needed to operate well?
-To put the results and insights we derive into perspective, we also compare the results we obtain to the previous state of the art.
+Our results enable us to quantify key objects of interest and revisit the motivating questions: How does the dissimilarity between historical contexts $x_1,\ldots,x_n$ and the out-of-sample context $x_0$ impact performance?
+What performance levels are achievable given the available data, and how many samples are necessary to operate effectively?

+To contextualize our findings, we compare them against the prior state of the art.
 As articulated earlier, previous general-purpose bounds, which are applicable to general loss functions, have been the workhorse of a large portion of machine learning and sample complexity results.
 Over the past decades, they enabled to provide an understanding (through upper bounds) of the impact of sample size on the the regret of central policies.
-However, this generality may come at the expense of being overly conservative and not being able to capture the actual worst-case regret of a policy for a given problem of interest or a given context configuration.
-While describing the results we obtain, we will also study to what extent state-of-the-art upper bounds on the worst-case regret are indicative on the actual performance of policies.

-In the absence of contexts, in the i.i.d. setting, achievable performance as a function of data size was recently studied in \cite{besbes2021big}.
-The authors characterize exact worst-case performance (in terms of relative regret) of the ERM policy (a special case of Weighted ERM for which all weights are equal) and establish that the regret of ERM is a few orders of magnitude lower than the best bounds available in the literature, that are derived through concentration inequalities.
-When departing from the i.i.d. setting, it is unclear a priori what performance can be achieved, even with infinite data.
-Indeed, when past contexts are different from the out-of-sample one, past samples are not fully indicative of the out-of-sample distribution and therefore one may not necessarily achieve a vanishing regret even with arbitrarily large sample sizes.

-In \Cref{sec:mmBound}, we study a prototypical setup in which all past contexts are identical, but differ from the new out-of-sample context.
-In other words, for all $i \in \{1,\ldots,\numS\}$ the dissimilarity between the $i^{th}$ past context and the out-of-sample one is equal to some constant $\zeta > 0$.
-In this setting, we study the performance of the ERM policy that weighs all historical samples equally.

-An important anchoring point is the performance that can be achieved in the absence of data. \citet{perakis2008regret} characterize the minimax regret of a decision-maker with knowledge of the support bounds of demand.
-We call this quantity the ``no-data regret.''
-We will take this performance as a point of reference, and study the number of samples needed to achieve a certain percentage of this value.

-For the ERM policy, to the best of our knowledge, the best context-dependent upper bound of the regret is provided by \cite{mohri2012new}.
-In \Cref{tab:Number_samples}, we present the number of samples required to ensure a given target regret for ERM, based on two approaches: i.) a general purpose upper bound from \cite{mohri2012new}, and ii.) the exact worst-case analysis developed in the present paper (through \Cref{thm:regret_MOS}).
+Despite their wide applicability, we will show that such bounds may yield overly conservative estimates, failing to accurately reflect the true worst-case performance in specific contexts.